zacharivenis1/group_project/README.md

 - openpyxl: For Excel file operations.

-- ktinter: For creting makeshist application from Python terminal without the need to compile.
+- ktinter: For creting makeshist application from Python terminal without the need to compile. (on pycharm download the futures module for simplicity)

 ## You can install the required libraries using the following command: